PegasusMKD/transport_x/README.md

    - fraud from taxi drivers ( ex. the drive should've cost 20$, but the driver said 25$ );
    - static prices on drives ( we are saying a STOP to different taxi meters which, dependent on the model, can make the drive cost 15$, or maybe 150$, ps, in our country this actually happens... )

-## Future additions to the software

-Some ideas we had for adding to the software which we were sadly unable to do at the moment:
- - Instant transfer from dollars ( or any other currency ) to ethereum ( and vice versa ), something like what iExec has;

 ## Technical Concept & Vision

 Our vision for this project is for other developers to be able to freely use any part of our software as seperate packages.
+We want it to be something like a 'protocol'.

 For example, let's say that some developer from X country has a problem with finding taxi drivers in his city, and he wants to implement it there, but thinks that the application isn't user-friendly.
 Our goal is for the developer to be able to code his own front-end, use our middleware and back-end ( API ) with the middleware, cutting his work down by 2/3rd.
 Be able to release it and spread it as his own software.